renayearnshaw/FunctionalProgramming/README.md

     extract the key from the stream element, which you do via the `classifier`.
     It returns a `Map` of keys to lists of stream elements.
     - `groupingBy(Function<? super T,? extends K> classifier, Collector<? super T,A,D> downstream)`.
-The stream items that would have been stored in the list are first passed through a *downstream collector*.
+The stream items that would have been stored in a list are first passed through a *downstream collector*.
 The values that are stored in the `Map` will no longer be lists, but are the result of the operation provided by the downstream collector.
     - `mapping(Function<? super T,? extends U> mapper, Collector<? super U,A,R> downstream)` returns a `Collector`